chpc-tech-eval/scc/tutorial4/AzureTerraformREADME.md

    sudo pacman -S terraform
    ```

-1. Create a Terraform directory, descend into it and Edit the `providers.tf` file
+1. Create a Terraform directory, descend into it and edit the `providers.tf` file

    ```bash
    mkdir terraform